Rotem-and-Gilli/Xray2DRR/README.md

 ## Who are we?

 Hello!
-We are Rotem and Gilly, students at the EE faculty of the Technion Israel Institute of Technology.
+We are Rotem and Gilli, students at the EE faculty of the Technion Israel Institute of Technology.
 This is our final project in the CGM Technion Lab.

 ## Introduction